MonsieurV/monsieurv.github.io/_posts/2015-12-06-radiation-watch-arduino.markdown

 Finally all this is good, but for one purpose: measuring the background radiation level.
 Let's see what kind of data we can get from it.

-TODO No instant results: need at least 2 min to stabilize

 I've first done background radiation measurement at the first floor of a house in Colombes, near Paris:

 {% include figure.html img="/assets/2015-12-06-radiation-watch-arduino/colombes_2015_12_01_radiation.svg" url="https://plot.ly/~tournadey/15/colombes-1st-december-2015-gamma-radiation/" alt="Plot of the radiation level at Colombes the 1st December 2015" linkTitle="Click to see the data on Plotly" %}